andreshg112/php-challenge-bot/README.md

 3.  `login` to enter and start registering transactions.

-4.  `deposit X` to put X amount of money in your account.
+4.  `deposit X USD` to put X amount of money in your account.
+The currency code is optional.
+If specified, the amount will be converted to your default currency specified when signing up.

-5.  `withdraw X` to extract X amount of money from your account.
+5.  `withdraw X USD` to extract X amount of money from your account.
+The currency code is optional.
+If specified, the amount will be converted to your default currency specified when signing up.

 6.  `balance` to see your current account balance.